Context Matters: Peer-Aware Student Behavioral Engagement Measurement via VLM Action Parsing and LLM Sequence Classification: Experiments

 \subsection{Experimental Setup}

 \textbf{Benchmarks.} The lack of a public benchmark for classroom engagement analysis makes it necessary to create one.
 So, we created a behavioral engagement dataset with two subsets of annotated videos—one for student actions and the other for student engagement—in order to independently assess each step of the proposed framework.
 All videos were recorded from a wall-mounted 4K camera at 15 fps in classrooms of 6–11 students.
 For the student action dataset, we recorded 7 subjects performing 13 classroom-related actions in a controlled environment.
-This resulted in 208 trimmed clips for training (16 per action) and 47 trimmed video clips for testing across the 13 action categories.
+This resulted in 208 trimmed clips for training (16 per action) and 46 trimmed video clips for testing across the 13 action categories.
 This trimmed video dataset is designed to evaluate the proposed action recognition stage (Stage 1).
-The student engagement dataset consists of videos from three half-hour lectures involving eleven students.
-Experts in psychology and education labeled each two-minute clip as either engaged or disengaged.
-Each two-minute video is also temporally partitioned, and every resulting segment is assigned a predefined action label.
-This untrimmed video dataset is used to evaluate the remaining stages: proposed temporal segmentation (Stage 2) and engagement classification (Stage 3).
+The student engagement dataset comprises videos from three half-hour lectures involving eleven students.
+Each video is segmented into 2-minute clips per student, yielding a total of 455 video clips.
+Experts in psychology and education labeled each two-minute clip as either engaged or disengaged, resulting in 400 engaged and 55 disengaged samples.
+Each two-minute video segment is also temporally partitioned manually, and every resulting segment is assigned a predefined action label.
+The entire student engagement dataset is used as a test set to evaluate the remaining stages—proposed temporal action segmentation (Stage 2) and engagement classification (Stage 3)—since both stages are training-free: Stage 2 employs a temporal sliding window, while Stage 3 uses an LLM with zero-shot prompting.

 \textbf{Implementation details.} We implemented the proposed framework in PyTorch on a workstation with two NVIDIA TITAN RTX GPUs (24 GB each).
 The VIFI-CLIP model (ViT-B/16 backbone) is fine-tuned in a few-shot setting with \textbf{K}=16 samples per class, using a batch size of 32 and a learning rate $2\times 10^{-6}$ for 50 epochs.
 We use the AdamW optimizer with a weight decay of 0.001 and apply cosine annealing for learning rate scheduling.
-Each video clip is represented by 32 uniformly sampled frames, which are resized to $224 \times 224$.
-For the LLM, which classifies the student's action sequence and classroom context as engaged or disengaged, we set the temperature to 0.1 to ensure a deterministic and non-creative output.
+Each video clip is represented by 16 uniformly sampled frames, which are resized to $224 \times 224$.
+For VLM-based action parsing, both the sliding window size and stride are set to 3 seconds (45 frames), resulting in 40 non-overlapping segments for each 2-minute video.
+For an LLM-based engagement classifier, we set the temperature to 0.1 to ensure a deterministic and non-creative output.